HK-Bus-ETA/HK-Bus-ETA/README.md

 # HK-Bus-ETA-WearOS Data Generator
-This branch holds the script that fetches and processes the necessary data used by the app.<br>
+This branch holds the script that fetches and processes the necessary data downloaded and used by the app.<br>
 Sources are listed in the [README.md](https://github.com/LOOHP/HK-Bus-ETA-WearOS/blob/main/README.md) on the [main branch](https://github.com/LOOHP/HK-Bus-ETA-WearOS/tree/main).

-Data is updated daily and pushed to the [data branch](https://github.com/LOOHP/HK-Bus-ETA-WearOS/tree/data).
+Data are **automatically updated daily** or **manually when needed** and pushed to the [data branch](https://github.com/LOOHP/HK-Bus-ETA-WearOS/tree/data).